EdulaneDotCo/Mastering-Express.js/README.md

    1. Introduction to Express.js and its role in web development.
    1. Set up a basic Express.js application.
    1. Explore Express.js features and advantages.
-   1. **Real-Time Project:** Build a simple Express.js server that serves static files.
+   1. **Applied Project:** Build a simple Express.js server that serves static files.
 1. **Best Practices:** Use Express’s built-in functionalities efficiently and keep your code modular.
 1. **Practice Exercises:** Create a basic Express.js application and test its basic functionality.
 1. **LeetCode/HackerRank:** Basic server-side setup problems.